Air Force Intercepts Russian Bombers Near Alaska Again

-For the second time since the beginning of September, Air Force F-22 Raptors like the one above were scrambled to intercept Russian aircraft flying over international waters close to United States air space off the coast of Alaska.
+For the second time since the beginning of September, Air Force F-22 Raptors like the one above were scrambled to intercept Russian aircraft flying over international waters close to United States airspace off the coast of Alaska.

 USAF F-22 stealth fighter jet intercepts Russian nuclear-capable "Bear" bomber west of Alaska on Sept.
 11th, NORAD says.
 Second time this month Russian bombers flew near United States; both times remaining in international airspace pic.twitter.com/aV9qXauFIK